BenjaminMedia/willow-mu-plugins/README.md

 #### - DefaultPlugins
 This plugin makes sure the necessary plugins are available an activated.

-#### - LanguageProvider
-This plugin wraps Polylang in static methods, allowing other plugins to call these methods without having to worry about Polylang.

 #### - OffloadS3
 This plugin ensures that specific uploaded files are marked as downloadable and that plugin configurations are set through the environmentfile, instead of through the settings page.